-Wendy Santana, brain tumor survivor, blogger and patient advocate, reigns in her inner turmoil and finds peace and acceptance after living with a brain tumor diagnosis.
+Wendy Santana, survivor, blogger and patient advocate, reigns in her inner turmoil and finds peace and acceptance after living with a brain cancer diagnosis.

 When we quiet ourselves down and listen to our inner voice, something truly magical happens.